 The Company has adopted Ind AS 116 "Leases" with the date of initial application being April 1, 2019.
 Ind AS 116 replaces Ind AS 17 "Leases" and related interpretation and guidance.
-On transition to Ind AS 116, Right-of-use assets at April 1, 2019 for leases previously classified as operating leases were recognised and measured at an amount equal to lease liability (adjusted for related prepayments/accruals).
-As a result, the comparative information has not been restated.
-The Company has discounted lease payments using the incremental borrowing rate as at April 1, 2019, which is 9.50% for measuring the lease liability.
+On transition to Ind AS 116, Right-of-use assets at April 1, 2019 for leases previously classified as operating leases were recognised and measured at an amount equal to lease liability (adjusted for related prepayments/accruals) The Company has discounted lease payments using the incremental borrowing rate as at April 1, 2020, which is 9.50% for measuring the lease liability.

-On transition to Ind AS 116, the Company recognised Right-of-use and a lease liability of ₹ 212 Lakhs each.
-During the year ended 31 March 2020, the Company has recognised interest expense on leases amounting to ₹ 47 Lakhs and depreciation on right-of-use assets amounting to ₹ 129 Lakhs in the financial statements.
+During the year ended 31 March 2021, the Company has recognised interest expense on leases amounting to \gtrless 41 Lakhs (for the year ended 31 March 2020 \gtrless 47 Lakhs) and depreciation on right-of-use assets amounting to \gtrless 149 Lakhs (for the year ended 31 March 2020 \gtrless 129 Lakhs) in the financial statements.

-i) The following is the movement in lease liabilities during the year ended 31 March 2020 ii) The impact of change in accounting policy on account of adoption of Ind AS 116 is as given below:
+i) The following is the movement in lease liabilities during the year ended 31 March 2021 ii) The impact of change in accounting policy on account of adoption of Ind AS 116 is as given below:

-Amount in ₹ Lakhs For the year ended 31 March 2020 Balance at the beginning 212 Lease liabilities recognised during the year 320 Finance cost accrued during the year 47 Payment of lease liabilities (including interest) (141) Balance at the end 438
+3. For the year ended 31 March 2021 Amount in ₹ Lakhs For the year ended 31 March 2020 Balance at the beginning 438 212 Lease liabilities recognised during the year 84 320 Finance cost accrued during the year 41 47 Payment of lease liabilities (including interest) (176) (141) Balance at the end 387 438 iii) Maturity analysis of lease liabilities as on 31 March 2021 on a discounted basis.